msramalho/SigTools/README.md

     - One-click Outlook.com integration for all extractors 🎉 (only for non-beta Outlook).
 All props go to [@fabiodrg666](https://github.com/fabiodrg666)
     - .1 - bug fix in overlapping classes
  - V2.0
+    - ~SigToCa~ -> SigTools
     - complete refactor
     - each extractor describes itself
     - options page is dynamic and varies according to extractors
     - simplified manifest
     - better organization of scripts into folders
     - started using [mustache](https://github.com/janl/mustache.js/) templates
+    - options page
+    - changelog page when installed or updated